CumulusNetworks/docs/content/cumulus-netq-32/Manage-Events-and-Notifications/Monitor-System-Events.md

 {{< /tabs >}}

-## Monitor System Events on a Device by Severity
+## Monitor System and TCA Events on a Device by Severity

-You can view system events by their severity on a given device with the NetQ UI and the NetQ CLI using the:
+You can view system and TCA events by their severity on a given device with the NetQ UI and the NetQ CLI using the:

-- Events list: with events of all severities at once or by one severity filtered by device
+- Events list: view events of all severities at once or by one severity filtered by device
 - Events|Alarms card: view events with critical severity filtered by device
 - Events|Info card: view events with info, error, and warning severities filtered by device
 - Switch card: view all events with critical severity on the given device
 - `netq show events level` command

+{{<notice tip>}}
+System events may be of info, error, warning, critical or debug severity.
+TCA events may be of info or critical severity.
+{{</notice>}}

 {{< tabs "TabID545" >}}

-{{< tab "NetQ UI" >}}
+{{< tab "Events List" >}}

 1. Click {{<img src="https://icons.cumulusnetworks.com/01-Interface-Essential/03-Menu/navigation-menu.svg" height="18" width="18">}} (main menu).